spencerldixon/tinder_pyro/README.md

 Tinder Pyro
 ===========

-A wrapper for the Tinder App API.
+A wrapper for the Tinder App API from github.com/nneal Forked for a few minor updates for Tinderfish.

 Installation